Builder Design Pattern

 - ConcreteBuilder – There may be any number of concrete builder classes inheriting from Builder.
 These classes contain the functionality to create a particular complex product.

-Consider a construction of a home.
+Consider the construction of a home.
 Home is the final end product (object) that is to be returned as the output of the construction process.
-It will have many steps like basement construction, wall construction and so on roof construction.
-Finally the whole home object is returned.
+It will have many steps like basement construction, wall construction, and so on roof construction.
+Finally, the whole home object is returned.
 Here using the same process you can build houses with different properties.

 Builder constructed: House@6d06d69c